-In the build vs buy software analysis, data migration reflects two factors: one that you have to know whether the data migration tool the packaged software vendor is using is suitable for your requirements and second that if not, you may have to use additional tools, which would increase the cost.
+In the make vs buy software analysis, data migration reflects two factors: one you have to know whether the data migration tool the packaged software vendor is using is suitable for your requirements, and second that if not, you may have to use additional tools, which would increase the cost.

 The onset of build vs. buy software brings another and one of the biggest concerns to the surface—security.

-When tracking application security, ignoring any aspect, be it vulnerability in framework or other tools, irregular upgrades, or poor authentication implementation, could cause a security breach, which in turn lead to reputation damage and financial loss.
-But then any extra effort from your own end may lead to increased total cost of ownership.
+When tracking application security, ignoring any aspect, be it vulnerability in the framework or other tools, irregular upgrades, or poor authentication implementation, could cause a security breach, which in turn leads to reputation damage and financial loss.
+But then any extra effort from your own end may lead to an increased total cost of ownership.

 As for your build vs. buy dilemma, here is a cost breakdown that includes critical junctions at which you have to shell out money.
 Check to see what works for your business the best.

-PS: An unwritten rule is that even if the cost of building a software is similar to cost of subscription for a let’s say 5 years of use, it never makes sense to build due to the other factors like maintenance, support, distraction and other factors.
+PS: An unwritten rule is that even if the cost of building software is similar to the cost of a subscription for let’s say 5 years of use, it never makes sense to build due to other factors like maintenance, support, distraction, and other factors.